 The map above shows the five miles that are funded (in green, described below) and the remaining five miles of the State Trail that need funding (in red).
 Read the 2015 Progress Report that discusses the last 10 miles (and for a larger version of the map).

-Lindsey Creek to Starvation Creek (under construction) - Targeted completion: late-September 2016
+Lindsey Creek to Starvation Creek - Completed: October 2016

 This section of the State Trail includes (see the map

 above for locations):

-1. Hole-in-the-Wall Falls overlook; which will be a universally accessible trail
+1. Hole-in-the-Wall Falls overlook; which is a universally accessible trail

 2. Warren Creek Bridge

-3. Starvation Creek Trailhead; this existing trailhead will be improved as the trail is extended west, with a small plaza, new signs, landscaping and parking improvements area planned.
+3. Starvation Creek Trailhead; this trailhead was improved to include a small plaza, new signs, landscaping and parking improvements.

 Wyeth to Lindsey Creek (in development) - Targeted completion: 2019

-This State Trail Reconnection Project is currently underway and is expected to have construction start in winter 2016.
+This State Trail Reconnection Project is currently underway and is expected to have construction start in winter 2016/early 2017.
 The State Trail section would connect Gorton Creek Trailhead at Wyeth (I-84 near milepost 51) to Lindsey Creek.
 It is a major undertaking including a trail around Shellrock Mountain on top of the existing bin wall, a 500’ Summit Creek Viaduct (bridge over land), and the Lindsey Creek Bench Cut.

 This section of the State Trail includes (see the map above for locations):